kaka-ruto/portfolio/src/content/contact/index.md

 title: 'Get In Touch'
 ---

-I am currently open to new opportunities.
-I am more tilted towards backend engineering(designing and implementing APIs).
+Need an API/microservice that's going to be consumed by both the web and mobile?

-Preferred tech: Ruby, Ruby on Rails, Golang, GraphQL
+Or have an existing backend that needs to be extended/refactored in Ruby?

-I am also open to relocate.
+I'm game!

-And if you just want to say hi, feel free!
-My inbox is open :)
+If you just want to say hi, feel free.
+My inbox is open! :)

 '#positivityalltheway